ROMSOC/Benchmark-ROMR-Schemes/README.md

 This document presents a benchmark case for the application of reduced order multirate schemes in a MATLAB environment.

 ## Description
-The benchmark case can be run using the script file ROMSOC.m.
-Alternatively, please use the following link to run a user-friendly Jupyter Notebook ROMSOC.ipynb where the same benchmarks are implemented:
+The benchmark case can be run using the script file ``ROMSOC.m``.
+Alternatively, please use the following link to run a user-friendly Jupyter Notebook ``ROMSOC.ipynb`` where the same benchmarks are implemented:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ROMSOC/benchmarks-ROMR-schemes/HEAD?labpath=ROMSOC.ipynb)

 ## Directory structure